What is Jobs Growth Wales?

 - I am 16-24

-- I have not been on a JGW opportunity before*
+- I have not fully completed a Jobs Growth Wales programme before

 - I live in Wales